 St. Olav is the local Hospital for the population of Sør-Trøndelag with 317,000 inhabitants.
 The Hospital has several regional and national tasks for the population in the three counties of Møre and Romsdal, Sør-Trøndelag and Nord-Trøndelag with a total of 721,000 inhabitants (January, 1st 2017).
 Most of the hospital business is located in Trondheim.

-Specialist health care
+Specialist health care in Norway

 The University Hospital

-St. Olavs Hospital is the University Hospital for Mid-Norway and integrated with NTNU (Norwegian University of Science and Technology in Trondheim).
+St. Olavs hospital is the University Hospital for Mid-Norway and integrated with NTNU (Norwegian University of Science and Technology in Trondheim).
 Patient treatment, research and education are integrated functions.

 The new University Hospital is built at Øya in the central part of Trondheim.
 The first clinical centres were completed in 2006.
-The entire hospital project will be completed in 2015.
-The new hospital will have a total area of 197 500.
+The entire hospital project was completed in 2015.
+The new hospital have a total area of 197 500.
 From this will 49,500 m2 be used to university and teaching functions.
 Approximately 80 per cent of the buildings in the previous hospital will be replaced by new ones.

 The main tasks of the Hospital, public health enterprise, are: